 Inventory Management is closely linked to the Production Planning module:

--Inventory Management is responsible for staging of the components required for production orders.
+- Inventory Management is responsible for the staging of the components required for production orders.

 Integration in Sales & Distribution